 We’ll discuss a few important ones here:

-- Service Request Management: This includes customers or employees making specific service requests.
-Users can raise various kinds of requests.
-They can include something as simple as requesting access to the printer service or resetting the passwords, or complex ones like configuring an application.
+- Service Request Management: Users can raise various kinds of requests, which could be as simple as requesting access to the printer service or resetting the passwords, or complex ones like configuring an application.

 - Configuration management: This includes managing, changing, or updating the configuration of a software application.